Enterprise Trust Center Export

 The export is anchored in current primary guidance:

-• NIST SP 800-218A for secure development expectations that apply to AI producers, integrators, and acquirers.
+- NIST SP 800-218A for secure development expectations that apply to AI producers, integrators, and reviewers.